 Optimizing The Getup: Standing Mistakes

-If there were only one cue I could give you regarding the Getup, it would be this:
+If there were only one cue we could give you regarding the Getup, it would be this:

-Far too often people rush the steps of the Getup, which I understand.
+Far too often people rush the steps of the Getup, which is understandable.

-The transition from half-kneeling to standing is one of those positions I see people rush far too often.
+The transition from half-kneeling to standing is one of those positions we see people rush far too often.

 Did you stand up?
 Sure.
 But how sustainable is that rickety posture of yours?

-So again, my simple cue is this: Slow.
+So again, our simple cue is this: Slow.
 Down.